100sun/network/README.md

 * client -> *local -> TLD -> authoritative* => client: access to that IP address
   + Cached entries can be out-of-date => mapping entries ⊃ **T**ime**T**o**L**ive entries

-# 2.5 P2P applications

-* A peer can be both client and server
-* no need for always-on server
-* changing IP addresses
-* good scalability
-* e.g. BitTorrent, VoIP (Skype)

-## BitTorrent

-### requesting chunks

-1. file divided into 256Kb chunks
-2. asks chunks-list to each peer
-3. ask rarest chunks first

-### sending chunks

-: tit-for-tat

-1. every 30 secs: *A* peer *randomly* selects B peer, starts sending chunks to B peer
-2. every 10 secs: *B* peer *updates* its top 4 providers, starts sending chunks to A peer
-3. *A* peer *updates* its top 4 providers

 # 2.6 video streaming and content distribution networks

 how to stream content to thousands of simultaneous users?